datacommonsorg/website/deploy/helm_charts/dc_website/README.md

 The DC website can be installed into a GKE cluster using [helm](https://helm.sh/).

-## How to install the DC website on a live GKE cluster.
+## How to install the DC website on a live GKE cluster

 ### Prerequisites

+- A GKE cluster.
+If you do not already have one, please follow [instructions](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-a-regional-cluster) to create a regional GKE cluster.
-- A live GKE cluster with [workload identiy](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
+- GKE cluster should have [workload identiy](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
 This is a one time setup.
 - [A global static IP reserved](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address).
 - Domain from your choice of DNS provider, and have the a [DNS type A record](https://en.wikipedia.org/wiki/List_of_DNS_record_types) which points from the domain to the IP from above.
 - Certificate for the domain provided.
 For example, from [Cloudflare](https://www.cloudflare.com/ssl/).